Do Unions Shape Political Ideologies at Work? (with Aiko Schmeißer) [WP]

 Runner-Up for the Wicksell Prize of the European Public Choice Society

 Labor unions influence economic outcomes not only through bargaining with employers over work contracts but also via political activities that can profoundly shape political systems.
 In unionized workplaces, they may mobilize and change the ideological positions of both unionizing workers and their non-unionizing management.
 In this paper, we analyze the workplace-level impact of unionization on workers' and managers' political campaign contributions.
 We link establishment-level union election data with transaction-level campaign contributions to federal and local candidates in the United States.
-Using a difference-in-differences design, validated through regression discontinuity tests, we find that unionization leads to a leftward shift of campaign contributions.
+Using a difference-in-differences design, validated through regression discontinuity tests and a novel instrumental variable approach, we find that unionization leads to a leftward shift of campaign contributions.
 Unionization increases support for Democrats relative to Republicans not only among workers but especially among managers, suggesting that managers converge toward workers' political preferences.
-Effects are stronger in workplaces with more cooperative union-employer interactions.
+The effects are stronger in settings with more cooperative union-employer interactions, such as when union elections are not contested by an unfair labor practice charge and result in a collective bargaining agreement.

-Immigration, Political Ideologies and the Polarization of American Politics (with Axel Dreher, Sarah Langlotz and Chris Parsons) [WP]
+Political Ideologies, Redistribution and Local (Mis-)Perceptions of Migrant Stocks and Flows (with Axel Dreher, Sarah Langlotz and Christopher Parsons) [WP]

 Chinese Aid and Health at the Country and Local Level (with John Cruzatti and Axel Dreher) [Paper]